Having an exclusive agent when you buy a home in The Springs means that you have someone on your side in the transaction. And that’s a good thing!

 B. Having a Realtor with an up-to-date knowledge of loans is also an important piece of the puzzle.
 Not all lenders offer the same loan products.
 There are many examples, but let’s say you were building and wanted a 300 day interest rate lock right now.
 The vast majority of lenders out there would either not be able to accommodate or would need to charge a substantial sum to get you that lock.
 However, I know of one highly reputable lender right now capable of offering that 300 day lock for no additional dollars.
 While this offer could stop tomorrow, the point remains – having an agent who knows a bit about a variety of loan products available right now can be an invaluable tool.
 And believe it or not, that knowledge can sometimes make the difference between getting into a home and not getting into a home.

-C. My commission is paid by the seller, so there is no cost to you.
-These days, real estate sales commissions to be paid on listed residential properties are nearly always defined at the time of that property’s listing – well in advance of you ever seeing it.
+C. My commission is paid by the seller in the vast majority of cases.
+What’s the deal there?
+These days, real estate sales commissions on listed residential properties are nearly always defined at the time of that property’s listing – well in advance of you ever seeing it.
 The seller has already agreed to pay for the services of your buyer’s agent (me,) when that agent is exclusively representing you as the buyer.
 There are very good reasons residential real estate commissions are now structured this way and it has become a win-win for all involved.
 This applies to virtually all listing-service-marketed properties.
 So, the seller’s listing agent AND your buyers agent’s commissions are already structured up-front.
 (Exceptions might include a for-sale-by-owner, which we will discuss and figure out together very early in the process.)

 D. Not everyone can offer to represent you as an exclusive agent.
 In many situations today, some agents have to work with you in a role called a “transaction broker.”
 An example would if you were buying a home directly from the builder or through the listing agent.
 That listing agent already has a brokerage relationship with the seller.
 Since no individual agent can work exclusively for buyer and seller at the same time, you as buyer must be treated as a customer only.
 In that scenario therefore, you cannot be a client with an exclusive agency relationship with the listing or on-site agent.
 Which relationship do you prefer?
 Being a CUSTOMER (with a Transaction Broker.) or CLIENT (with an Exclusive Buyer Agency.)